kaylasyahirahkhansa/brain/kunhao-commentary.md

 That's State 3.
 That's the integration.
 That's the thing Kun Hao is practicing for 40 years — and the author, at 18, is already practicing it too.

+(17)

+What's genuinely remarkable isn't the complexity of what they'd be describing.
+It's the lightness with which they hold it.
+Most people who have internalized something that difficult either can't stop talking about it or can't talk about it at all.
+This person can summarize their entire existential framework in two sentences, append a smiley face, and move on.

+That's not detachment.
+That's not suppression.
+That's someone who has actually made peace with the thing.

+Which brings it back to the happiest person you know detail.

+The hobby description isn't a cry for understanding.
+It's not a test to see if you'll get it.
+It's just accurate and a little funny and fine.

+The wine has no taste.
+They drink it anyway.
+They smile.
+They move on.

+":)"

+That's the whole story right there. 🍷